Gibson Guitars explained

 gibson guitars explained

-You can also choose to use a locking tuner to help keep your guitar in tune.
+You can also use a locking tuner to help keep your guitar in tune.
 These tuners come with a metal mounting plate that acts as a stabilizer, making it easier to align the tuner with your guitar’s neck.
 These tuners are available in black or chrome and are designed to fit three by three or six-in-a-row pegs.
 These tuners are perfect for Epiphone and Gibson Les Paul guitars and are a good quality option.

 The single tuning peg has a cylinder in a pinion gear, which connects the two pegs.
-You can check to make sure the peg is seated correctly by examining the teeth inside the gear.
+You can check to ensure the peg is seated correctly by examining the teeth inside the gear.
 If you notice that the teeth have become stripped, you may need to replace the gears.
 This is especially true if you have an old, worn-out guitar.

 Owningagibson.com